GoogleCloudPlatform/cloud-sql-go-connector/README.md

 ### SQL Server

-To use `database/sql`, use `sqlserver.RegisterDriver` with any necessary Dialer configuration.
+To use `database/sql`, use `mssql.RegisterDriver` with any necessary Dialer configuration.

 ``` go